benmvp/slides/2017/chainreact/react-native-esnext.md

 - A year ago I didn't even know React Native
 - And now I'm here sharing with you at the first React Native conf in the US
 - Simply amazing
-- Thanks to Tom, Ben, Beth & the rest of the team for the opportunity
+- Thanks to Jamon, Shawni & the rest of the team for the opportunity

 /////